MAN95-dev/memory-game/README.md

 **Colours**

 - The colours - black, orange, and purple were used, as they are common colors used and identified with during Halloween.
-- The whhte font was chosen, as it contrasts well on the dark background.
+- The white font was chosen, as it contrasts well on the dark background.

-**Styling**

-- Cards and container boxes were given rounded corners to continue the child friendly theme, many real life memory cards for children have corners like this.
-- Repeating the same rounded corner pattern throughout the page keeps consistency in design and maintains the feeling that all elements belong together.

 **Backgrounds**